 Tips For How to Help a Person with Mental Illness

-Because 1 in 5 Americans lives with a mental health condition, you likely encounter people with a mental illness in your family or in your daily life.
+Because millions of people in the U.S. live with a mental health condition, you likely encounter people with a mental illness in your family or in your daily life.
 However, if you are unsure of how best to approach someone who may be struggling, these tips may help.

 Suggestions on how you may approach someone living with a mental health condition:

 - Talk to them in a space that is comfortable, where you won’t likely be interrupted and where there are likely minimal distractions.

 - Ease into the conversation, gradually.
 It may be that the person is not in a place to talk, and that is OK.
 Greeting them and extending a gentle kindness can go a long way.
 Sometimes less is more.

 - Be sure to speak in a relaxed and calm manner.